Obligations with Physical Delivery in a Multi-Layered Financial Network

 \end{enumerate} After terminating the loop the clearing holdings can be computed by $y = Y(p^\alpha,q)$. \end{alg} The additional condition required for Algorithm~\ref{Alg:clearing} for the payment utility and utility functions states firm $i$ determines how much it pays or holds based only on the payments of the other firms $\bar p_{-i} \wedge y_{-i}$ and \emph{not} on the actualized holdings of the other firms $y_{-i}$.

 We will finish our discussion of the equilibrium portfolio holdings without price impacts by considering a simple two bank example for which the clearing solution can be computed analytically.
-We will refer back to this example in the next section on price impacts as well.
+We will refer back to this example at the end of the section on price impacts and attained equilibria as well.

 \begin{example} Consider the network with $n = 2$ banks and $m = 2$ assets depicted in Figure~\ref{Fig:nonunique}.
 That is, the first institution holds 2 units of the second asset and owes 1 in the first asset to the second institution; vice versa the second institution holds 2 units of the first assets and owes 1 in the second asset to the first institution.
 Note that any choice of $(h_i)_{i = 1,2}$ satisfying the conditions of Lemma~\ref{Lemma:monotonic} is equivalent in equilibrium since, for both banks, all obligations are only in single assets.
 Consider a utility function $u_i$ that minimizes the total amount of trading in the market (see Example~\ref{Ex:min-trading} below for more details).
 Without loss of generality we will let asset $1$ denote the num\'{e}raire asset (i.e., $q_1 = 1$ throughout this example).
 As discussed in Remark~\ref{Rem:proportional-unique}, for any price $q_2 > 0$, this system will have a \emph{unique} clearing solution given by: